sara-nl/cdidocs/index.markdown

 ### Automating webdav access

 With `curl`, you can access the CDI storage from scripts that run non-interactively.
-For examples, please have a look at our [griddocs-webdav](http://doc.grid.surfsara.nl/en/latest/Pages/Advanced/storage_clients/webdav.html#webdav "Grid documentation about curl & webdav").
+For examples, please have a look at our [Grid documentation about curl and webdav](http://doc.grid.surfsara.nl/en/latest/Pages/Advanced/storage_clients/webdav.html#webdav "Grid documentation about curl & webdav").
 Don't forget to use the correct webdav URL.
 Put your password in a file with `curl --netrc-file filename`; it's not safe to specify passwords on a command line on a shared system.

 # Other access protocols